tairasoul/JCO/README.md

 - implement custom FFlags in a user-friendly manner

 - add a custom flaglist containing the GraphicsBar json, that's missing for some reason

+- add a registry key to Run instead of making a bat file in shell:startup